 Mitigation is the effort to reduce loss of life and property by lessening the impact of disasters.
 Mitigation is taking action now - before the next disaster - to reduce human and financial consequences later (analyzing risk, reducing risk, insuring against risk).
 Effective mitigation requires that we all understand local risks, address the hard choices, and invest in the long-term community well-being.
 Without mitigation actions, we jeopardize of our safety, financial security, and self-reliance.

 The Disaster Mitigation Act of 2000 requires all local, county, tribal and state governments to develop a multi-hazard mitigation plan for their respective jurisdiction in order to be eligible to receive certain hazard mitigation and public assistance funds to reduce long-term risk to life and property.
-In 2005, Pinal County and its local jurisdictions joined together and developed the Pinal County Multi-Jurisdiction Multi-Hazard Mitigation Plan.
-This plan received approval from Federal Emergency Management Agency (FEMA).
+In 2005, Pinal County and its local jurisdictions joined together and developed the Pinal County Multi-Jurisdictional Hazard Mitigation Plan.
+In November 2010, this plan received approval from the Federal Emergency Management Agency (FEMA).
 On July 12, 2017, an update of this plan was officially adopted by the Pinal County Board of Supervisors, and received approval from FEMA on August 18, 2017."